 Tottori is famous for snow crab, so their local specialty kanimeshi features chunks of crab meat flavored with sake, soy sauce, and mirin, and mixed with steamed rice.

 32. Shimane – Izumo Soba

 The dark and earthy Izumo soba noodles from Shimane are made using the entire buckwheat grain, and served with the sauce poured on top rather than on the side.

-Barazushi translates as "scattered sushi," and consists of a whole mix of different vegetables and seafood heaped on top of a single bowl of rice.
+Barazushi translates as "scattered sushi," and consists of a whole mix of different vegetables and seafood heaped on top of a plate of sushi rice (Japanese short-grain rice seasoned with a sweet vinegar mixture).
 Be sure to try it when you're in Okayama.

 There are three varieties of Tokushima ramen – brown, yellow, and white – distinguished by the color and richness of the soup.
 It comes topped with a raw egg for extra creaminess.

 39. Kochi – Katsuo no Tataki